qingreee1/material-theme-jetbrains-docs/docs/configuration/custom-themes.md

 A secondary color used in some controls:
 - Buttons Text
-- Menu and Menu Items shortcut text
+- Menu and Menu Items shortcut texts
 - Text fields' border
-- Disabled dropdowns
+- Disabled text in dropdowns
 - Tree items

 ##### Selection Background Color